We are receiving reports that this app does not integrate as expected. We'll provide an update when this issue is resolved.

 Responding to Comments and Messages

 Comments and messages that appear on your Facebook page will also appear in your Acquire timeline.

 Respond to a comment or message within the Acquire Dashboard as you would other chat conversations.

 Curious how syncing contacts works for social media platforms?
 Learn more.

 This bot greets visitors and then routes them to agents.

-To active the bot, go to Settings > Workflow > Business Rule and create a new rule with 'Chat' as its channel and 'On New Chat' as its trigger.
+To activate the bot, go to Settings > Workflow > Business Rules and create a new rule with 'Chat' as its channel and 'On New Chat' as its trigger.
 Create a new branch and choose 'Add a Condition'.
 Set your condition to detect if the visitor URL contains 'facebook'.
 Then add the action.
 If it's a match, trigger your bot.
 If not, add the 'Do Nothing' action.